aboyalejandro/cdc-logical-replication-tutorial/README.md

 ```sh
 make cdc-logical-replication
 ```
-This will the following things on each side:
+This will apply the following things on each side:

 - **Source/Publisher**
   - Check if a replication slot exists.